nginxinc/nginx-hugo-theme/exampleSite/content/test-product/call-out/all-callouts.md

 {{<warning>}}
 This is a Warning callout.
 There was previously a bug with **bold text** that we should be aware of and continue to check for.
 This callout was invoked with the `<warning>` shortcode.
 It has no custom title.

+This callout has another line.

+And another line.

+And a final line.

 {{</warning>}}